Receipts Manual

 Tap Categories to add, edit, or delete categories.
 Subcategories are created by assigning a parent category to a category.
 An unlimited number of subcategories may be created.
 Deleting a category moves all receipts from that category to the None category (which can not be deleted).
 Tap a category to see a summary of the category receipts for all accounts.

 Tap Fields to add, edit, or delete receipt fields.
 Reorder fields by dragging the icon on the far right of each field to a new location.
 Changing the field order changes the layout of the receipt view.
 Note that Standard fields can not be deleted although they may be renamed and reordered.
 Nine types of custom fields may be added including currency, date, list, number, percent, percent total, switch, tags, and text.
 The currency field always uses the same unit as the total unit for a receipt.
-List and tag fields contain a list of user items that can be added by tapping the blue button on the right of the field.
+List and tag fields contain a list of user items that may be added by tapping the info button on the right side.
 Tag fields are different from list fields since they may have zero or more items selected while lists always have only one item selected.
 Percent total fields automatically set their value to a percent of the total value.
 This value is calculated when the receipt total is modified.
-Tap the blue arrow to change the percentage to use and enable the Included in Total switch if the value is already included in the receipt total.
+Tap the info button to change the percentage to use and enable the Included in Total switch if the value is already included in the receipt total.
 Switch fields support an on or off state and are included with values 1 or 0 in reports.
 Deleting a field will also delete all receipt data for that field.

 The Notifications view allows system reminders to be set up.
 Notifications for adding new receipts, saving a backup, and sending a report may be added.
 Select the date, repeat period, and notification text.
 Notifications are displayed even if Receipts is not running.